Economics 501 Seminar

-Each student must write and orally present two research papers in the Economics 501 Graduate Student Seminar.
+Each student must write and orally present two research papers in Economics 501 Graduate Student Seminar.
 Two faculty member readers must approve the paper.
-It is the Department's intention that the Economics 501 seminar should be an opportunity to present work in progress that will hopefully become part of the student's dissertation.
+The Economics 501 seminar should be an opportunity to present work in progress that may become part of the student's dissertation.
 Because the papers are evaluated by two faculty of a student’s choosing, Economics 501 is a mechanism for students to interact with faculty and interest them in becoming their thesis advisor or serve on their thesis committee.

 The second paper is typically completed by the Winter Quarter of the third year and presented in the Economics 501 seminar during the Spring Quarter of the third year.
 The second paper may be a revised version of the first, but only if the readers feel that sufficient progress has been made.

 Students must register for a total of two quarters of Economics 501 in the Fall and Spring Quarters of the third year.
 The seminar normally meets twice or three times a week.
 The days and times are listed in the university class schedule.
 The seminar is organized by one or two faculty members each year, who attend each seminar.